Connection Allowlists

 ConnectionAllowlistViolationReport’s disposition is the allowlist’s disposition.

-To report a violation given a URL (resource URL), an environment (environment), and a connection allowlist (allowlist):
+To report a violation given a URL or the string "webrtc" (resource URL), an environment (environment), and a connection allowlist (allowlist):

 1. If allowlist’s reporting endpoint is null, return.